Shion Homma

-Shion Honma (本間 至恩, Honma Shion) is a Japanese professional football player who plays as a midfielder for J1 League club Cerezo Osaka, on loan from Urawa Red Diamonds.
+Shion Homma (本間 至恩, Homma Shion) is a Japanese professional football player who plays as a midfielder for J1 League club Cerezo Osaka, on loan from Urawa Red Diamonds.

 Club career

-Honma joined J1 League club Albirex Niigata in 2017.
+Homma joined J1 League club Albirex Niigata in 2017.

 On 7 July 2022, he joined Belgian Pro League side Club Brugge.
 Having originally been assigned to the club's reserve team, Club NXT, he was subsequently promoted to the first team.
 On 4 June 2023, he scored a goal and served an assist to Noa Lang in a 2–1 league win over Union Saint-Gilloise.

-On 1 July 2024, Honma joined J1 League club Urawa Red Diamonds on a permanent deal.
+On 1 July 2024, Homma joined J1 League club Urawa Red Diamonds on a permanent deal.